 Why do forks happen?

 We’ve touched on this a little already, but there are lots of reasons forks occur in cryptocurrencies.
-The most common is to add some new functionality, for example, when the Ethereum blockchain switched from proof of work to proof of stake.
+The most common is to add some new functionality, like when Ethereum switched from proof of work to proof of stake in the so-called Merge.

 Another important reason to update blockchains is to address any security risks.
 As digital currencies, cryptocurrencies are hugely appealing to hackers.
 With the dawn of DeFi, it is highly likely there will need to be an increasing amount of security updates to blockchains to protect users.